 “You’re right.
 But we keep kidding him that he’ll still be the baby boy and she’ll be the baby girl.
 We probably won’t call him that after she’s born.
 At least I won’t ‘cause he’ll be eleven by then, and it would be mean to keep calling him a baby.

 I laughed.
-“Sounds like fun idea.
+“Sounds like a fun idea.
 I’ll definitely look for something in that bedroom.
 My folks are probably going to clean everything and paint, so you’ll have to be clever about where you leave it.”

-“I assume they’re not going to paint the closets.
+“I assume they’re not going to paint inside the closets.
 It’ll be on the top shelf at the left end of the closet.”
 He grinned.

-“I’ll be sure to remember that.”
+“I’ll be sure to remember that, and search for what you left.”

 We walked back to the quad and found a shady spot on a bench under a tree.